blackwolf08/JIIT-Attendance-Downloader-for-Google-Meet/README.md

   - IMPORTANT - toggle developer mode to ON on the top right corner of chrome"//extensions/
   - click on "Load Unpacked" from the top left corner
   - Browse the unzipped location and add extension
-  - Done! while on google meet URL click on extension and then "download attendence" button to download as a txt file
+  - Done! while on google meet URL click on extension and then "download attendance" button to download as a txt file